Godin on Trademark*

 Adding (c) after your name is just dumb.
 It doesn’t mean a thing.

 You can trademark just about any word or phrase, but that doesn’t mean it will hold up.
 The best trademarks are ‘fanciful’, words like Yahoo! or Verizon.
-Next down the list are words that a bit descriptive, like Woopie Cushion, Wikipedia or JetBlue.
-The worst kind of words are descriptive.
-Yes, you can trademark the brand American Motors, but don’t expect it to be particularly valuable or long lasting.
+Next down the list are words that are a bit descriptive, like Whoopie Cushion, Wikipedia or JetBlue.
+The worst kind of trademark words are descriptive.
+Yes, you can trademark the brand American Motors, but don’t expect it to be particularly valuable or long-lasting.

 Some lawyers will get all excited and encourage (demand!) that you register your trademark.
 This involves paying a bunch of money, filing a bunch of forms and earning an ® after your name instead of the ™.
 While the ® does give you some benefits by the time you get to court, it doesn’t actually increase the value of your trademark.
 And you can wait.
 So, when you come up with a great name, just ™ it.

 One thing that has changed dramatically about trademarks is the world of domains.
 If you own heroin.com, the brand becoming generic doesn’t hurt you so much, because you’re the only one who gets the traffic from the domain.